With the darker evenings and colder days, it is important to know how you can prepare your house for winter.

 - Sweep your chimney

-Before you burn your yule log, check the chimney to ensure that any blockages have been removed.
+Check the chimney to ensure that any blockages have been removed.
 This will keep the ventilation points clear and will help to avoid any chimney fires or dangerous carbon monoxide gases from entering your home.

 - Test all fire and CO2 alarms